 The results of our analysis allow us to corroborate some theories and question others.
 Reassuringly, our analysis confirms that agency issues are crucial for understanding capital allocation within firms and ultimately, corporate investment in the economy.
 Firms employ instruments to limit agency costs that are both organizational (e.g., layers of approval) and personal (e.g., compensation schemes) in nature, and their use is largely consistent with theoretical models of capital budgeting.
 Our findings confirm that firms actively reallocate financial resources across divisions via internal capital markets to take advantage of more profitable investment opportunities.
 The tendency to distribute capital relatively evenly exists even though CFOs by and large reject explanations offered by existing work, leaving open questions regarding the causes and value effects of such "socialistic" allocations.
 Despite the success of existing theories of capital allocation, the findings call for a renewed investigation of the central elements of internal capital markets.
 The strong emphasis given to bottom-up components in the allocation process-while undoubtedly important-may be overstated.
 Top management's role is only partly to evaluate project proposals.
 Our results show that using private knowledge and expertise, top management actively shapes the firm's investment policy, often beyond financial projections and other hard information provided by division management-especially if agency problems are severe.
 This suggests that its private information may lead top management to extend its involvement even further than identified in our study.
+This active involvement likely varies with the specific environment of the individual division beyond what can typically be observed from standard archival data sources, such as its legal structure (e.g. Bethel and Liebeskind, 1998), (short-term) limits of non-financial resources or competitive position (see, e.g., Sengul, Almeida Costa, and Gimeno, 2019).
 Investigating these issues may be a fruitful area for future research.

 Finally, we hope that our findings will motivate future theories and help guide the design of large-sample archival work on corporate investment.
 Practitioners also may find our study valuable because the findings allow executives to convert conjectures and anecdotal evidence into stylized or even hard facts.